- Forum

 More

-6 years 7 months ago #25286
+6 years 7 months ago #25286 by Cathy O'Brien

 Andrew thanks for the heads up on this.
 I did experience a problem with steering just a stones throw from home.
 Lucky the last k is on the straight.
 The clearance wouldn't be great on the front so I'll have a good look at it again and perhaps remove the front one like Tom Wymes advises.
 Only for this post I would not have paid any attention to the steering promblem I had so Thanks for bringing it to our attention.